Unternehmen Shop

 In this cooking method, the food is "baked" floating in a lot of hot fat.
 This also produces roasted substances and browning of the food.

-Show tip
+Show tip for deep-frying

 Cooking